 It can drag on over days and weeks, and easily lead to discouragement and dejection.
 During this time, the lies we’re tempted to believe about our loneliness can be especially crippling, oftentimes preventing us from reaching out and forming the connections we so deeply desire.

-Here are some lies we can watch out for:
+Here are some lies to watch out for when you feel lonely:

 Lie #1: It’s not worth reaching out to others.